Pridestalker/Pridestalker/README.md

 #### About me

-- 🔭 I’m currently working on a socialization platform for gamers
 - 💬 Ask me about PHP, WordPress or Laravel
+- 🌱 I’m currently learning Rust
 <!--
 **Pridestalker/Pridestalker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.